mossbanay/Psychology-3-4/Questions/Chapter9.md

 ##### Remembering a friend's mobile phone number with no cues

-SR
+SR, FR

 ##### Playing 'Hangman'

-RG
+CR

 ##### Using photos from a trip to describe your experiences

-CR
+CR, RG

 ##### Identifying a friend who appears in a news report

-CR
+RG

 ##### Remembering the directions to a friend's house

-CR, RG
+SR

 ##### Writing out the words of a song from memory

-FR, SR
+SR

 ##### Reading back over your textbook before an exam